lydell/elm-safe-virtual-dom/README.md

 2. Open an issue in this repo about a successful (problem free) test.
 Mention what you tested and how it went.
 3. Chat in the `#elm-virtual-dom` channel on the [Incremental Elm Discord](https://incrementalelm.com/chat/).

-If you encounter a bug, it is very helpful if you could:
+If you encounter a bug, it would be very helpful if you could:

 1. Save any stack traces and error messages you see, and take a screenshot.